If you're looking for a home there are lots of different options to think about.

 If you are homeless (or are about to become homeless) go to your local council housing office.
 Make sure you take some ID with you to prove your age and nationality.

-The national housing charity, Shelter has lots of information about what to do if your homeless.
+The national housing charity, Shelter has lots of information about what to do if you’re homeless.
 Shelter also has a free helpline: 0808 800 4444.